-There are never guarantees, however, typically the seller pays the realtor fees.
+There are never guarantees, but typically the seller pays the realtor fees.

 Questions to Ask While House Hunting

 A foreclosure can actually be a much smoother process than a short sale.
-A foreclosure is a property owned by a lender, it’s important to know that most of these foreclosures are sold “as is.”
+A foreclosure is a property owned by a lender and it’s important to know that most of these foreclosures are sold “as is.”